DataJuggler/NotJeopardy/ReadMe.md

 # Cloning And Running This Project

 There are two branches to this project, Main and Tutorial.
-If you just want to run the project and do a code review clone the Main branch and run it.
+If you just want to run the project, clone the Main branch and start debugging or F5 to run it.
 Type in some text and click Create and it will create the image.
-After the image is create, you can Download the image with an example of the LinkButton.
+After the image is created, you can download the image with an example of the LinkButton will become visible.

 What you will need:

 # Visual Studio 2022 if you want to run or follow the tutorial

-It should run on VS 2026 I just haven't tested it yet
+It should run on VS 2026 I just haven't tested it yet.

 # Regionizer 2022 Only If You Want To Walk Throught The Tutorial
 https://github.com/DataJuggler/Regionizer2022